-- 1. The following student conduct shall constitute grounds for long-term suspension, expulsion, or mandatory reassignment, subject to the procedural provisions of Sections 79-4, 170 to 79-4, 205, when such activity occurs on school grounds or during an educational function or event off school grounds: - a.
-Use of violence, force, coercion, threat, intimidation, or similar conduct in a manner that constitutes a substantial interference with school purposes; - b.
-Willfully causing or attempting to cause substantial damage to private or school property, stealing or attempting to steal private or school property of substantial value, or repeated damage or theft involving private or school property of small value; - c.
+1. The following student conduct shall constitute grounds for long-term suspension, expulsion, or mandatory reassignment, subject to the procedural provisions of Sections 79-4, 170 to 79-4, 205, when such activity occurs on school grounds or during an educational function or event off school grounds:

+a.
+Use of violence, force, coercion, threat, intimidation, or similar conduct in a manner that constitutes a substantial interference with school purposes;

+b.
+Willfully causing or attempting to cause substantial damage to private or school property, stealing or attempting to steal private or school property of substantial value, or repeated damage or theft involving private or school property of small value;

+c.
 Causing or attempting to cause physical injury to a school employee or to any student.
-Physical injury caused by accidents, self-defense, or other action undertaken on the reasonable belief that is was necessary to protect some other person shall not constitute a violation of this subdivision; - d.
-Threatening or intimidating any student for the purpose of or with the intent of obtaining money or anything of value from such student; - e.
-Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a weapon; - f.
-Engaging in the unlawful possession, selling, dispensing, or use of a controlled substance or alcoholic liquor; - g.
-Public indecency, as defined in Section 28-806, except that this subdivision shall apply only to students at least 12 years of age, but less than 19 years of age;
+Physical injury caused by accidents, self-defense, or other action undertaken on the reasonable belief that is was necessary to protect some other person shall not constitute a violation of this subdivision;

-- h.
+d.
+Threatening or intimidating any student with the intent of obtaining money or anything of value from such student;

+e.
+Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a weapon;

+f.
+Engaging in the unlawful possession, selling, dispensing, or use of a controlled substance or alcoholic liquor;

+g.
 Sexually assaulting or attempting to sexually assault any school employee or any student, if a complaint has been filed by a prosecutor in a court of competent jurisdiction alleging that the student has sexually assaulted or attempted to sexually assault the school employee or student.
 For conduct described in this subdivision, including sexual assaults or attempted sexual assaults which occur off school grounds not at an educational function or event, if the student attends the same school as the victim attends or is employed by, the student may be subject to mandatory reassignment to another school within the system and the mandatory reassignment may be in addition to long-term suspension or expulsion.
+For purposes of this subdivision, sexual assault shall mean sexual assault in the first degree and sexual assault in the second degree as defined in Sections 28-319 and 28-320, as such sections now provide or may hereafter from time to time be amended.

+h.
+Improper sexual activity

-For purposes of this subdivision, sexual assault shall mean sexual assault in the first degree and sexual assault in the second degree as defined in Sections 28-319 and 28-320, as such sections now provide or may hereafter from time to time be amended. - i.
-Engaging in any other activity forbidden by the laws of the State of Nebraska which activity constitutes a danger to other students or interferes with school purposes; or - j.
-A repeated violation of any rules and standards validly established pursuant to Section 79-4, 176 if such violations constitute a substantial interference with school purposes (Laws 1976, 1983, 1988); - k.
-Use of tobacco on school property or at school-sponsored events (cigarettes, cigars, snuff, chewing tobacco, etc.); - I. Gambling - m.
-Improper sexual activity - n.
+i.
+Engaging in any other activity forbidden by the laws of the State of Nebraska which activity constitutes a danger to other students or interferes with school purposes; or j.
+A repeated violation of any rules and standards validly established pursuant to Section 79-4, 176 if such violations constitute a substantial interference with school purposes (Laws 1976, 1983, 1988);

+k.
+Use of tobacco on school property or at school-sponsored events (cigarettes, cigars, snuff, chewing tobacco, etc.);

+I. Gambling

 Osmond Community School Alternative Education Policy